 See the TW Site HSE Signage Catalogue.
+For more information on non-standard signage, see

 Branded signs must be sourced from C-graphics (Construction Graphics (telephone 0117 925 6066).

 Other signs can be unbranded and can be sourced from any approved national supplier.